XnThanh/zhyn-v2/README.md

   - if user provides simplified character, auto convert to traditional character
 - Added a characterLibrary which is used to populate the ZhuyinDictionary
 - Wrote and ran a script to add all characters in library to mongo db database
+- Updated LevelMap concept to initialize the llm in constructor

 # Assignment 4a